The Cresting Advisory Board has been created to provide strategic input into the project.

-The Terms of Reference for the Advisory Board will be to:
+The Terms of Reference for the Advisory Board are to:

 - advise on the strategic direction of Cresting – providing an additional form of quality control for the project and progress; contributing to the overall strategic direction, including opportunities beyond the lifetime of the project;